EEgunn/Data_Course_GUNN/README.md

 omg it worked!
 I have a nervous anticipation for this class
-I don't know if I'm supposed to type 1st commit everytime
+I don't know if I'm supposed to type 1st commit everytime I have a job interview after class tomorrow.
+Cross your fingers for me